gottacatchenall/ms_false_negatives/README.md

 @fig:geometric(A) is $p_{fn}= 1-P(AB)$, which due to the above inequality implies $p_{fn} >1-P(A)P(B)$.
 This indicates an increasingly greater probability of a false negative as $P(AB) \to P(AB) \gg P(A)P(B)$.
-However, this still does not consider variation in species abundancein space and time [@Poisot2015SpeWhy].
+However, this still does not consider variation in species abundance in space and time [@Poisot2015SpeWhy].
 If positive or negative associations between species structure variation in the distribution of $P(AB)$ across space/time, then the spatial/temporal biases induced by data collection would further impact the